FERPA: What Faculty and Staff Members Need to Know

 A fax of the subpoena should be sent immediately to the Office of the General Counsel.
 The fax number is 617-552-0961.
 The Office of the General Counsel will determine whether and how to comply with the subpoena and will determine whether student notification of compliance with the subpoena is required.

-See the Student Educational Records and Data Security policies on the BC Policies and Procedures website or contact Louise Lonabocker or Kathy McGuinness in the Office of Student Services.
+See the Student Educational Records and Data Security policies on the BC Policies and Procedures website or contact Louise Lonabocker, Kathy McGuinness, or Kristen Adrien in the Office of Student Services.

 - disclose information to a student or University official before authenticating the identity of the person.

 - disclose confidential non-directory information about a student to the media.
 The official spokesperson for the university is Jack Dunn, Director, News and Public Affairs, 617-552-3350.